 - Up to 50% travel (mostly local) may be required by this position.

 MHA offers excellent benefits that include mileage reimbursement, a 6% 403B match, long-term disability, state health insurance, generous paid leave, etc. Full scope of benefits offered can be discussed in the interview process.

 How to Apply

-Send cover letter and resume to Amber Hampton, Program Director, at email@example.com.
+Interested applicants may send a cover letter and resume to Amber Hampton, Senior Director of Program Operations, at email@example.com

 - Job Function: Programs and Service Delivery

 - Service Area: Children / Youth

 - Salary Range: 54,000-58,000

 - Working Hours: M-F, 8:30 am-5 pm with some evening hours (time can be adjusted based on client need)